ESG / SRI Basics

 Terminology: Just as there is no single approach to SRI, there is no single term to describe it.
-Depending on their emphasis, investors use such labels as: “community investing,” “ethical investing,” “green investing,” “impact investing,” “mission-related investing,” “responsible investing,” “socially responsible investing,” “sustainable investing” and “values-based investing,” among others.
+Depending on their emphasis, investors use such labels as: “community investing”, “ethical investing”, “green investing”, “impact investing”, “mission-related investing”, “responsible investing”, “socially responsible investing”, “sustainable investing” and “values-based investing”, among others, to describe SRI investing.

 What strategies do sustainable and responsible investors use?

-How large is the sustainable and responsible investing marketplace?
+How large is the marketplace for sustainable and responsible investing?

 The US SIF Foundation’s Report on Sustainable and Responsible Investing Trends in the United States identified $6.57 trillion in total assets under management at the end of 2013 using one or more sustainable, responsible and impact investing strategies.
-Sustainable and Responsible Investing in the United States in 2014: $6.57 trillion
+This amount has increased steadily YOY since then.

 Who are sustainable, responsible and impact investors?